Skip to main content

 Navigating the Spreadsheet Like a Detective

-The CNFans Spreadsheet initially felt overwhelming.
+The 100buy Spreadsheet initially felt overwhelming.
 Hundreds of listings, multiple sellers, varying price points.
 But I learned to approach it methodically.
 I started filtering specifically for utility wear and cargo pants, then I did something that changed everything—I read every single comment and review.

 The community doesn't hold back.
 Someone will tell you if the fabric feels cheap, if the sizing runs absurdly small, if the pockets are decorative rather than functional.
 This raw honesty became my compass.
 I looked for items with multiple reviews mentioning durability, accurate sizing, and quality that exceeded expectations.